Near Benaoján, Andalucia.

 From the modern entrance the underground passage divides into two branches.
 To the right, low galleries lead to the Sala de las Grajas (the Rooks' Hall), El Labarinto (the Maze), El Coro (the Choir), and El Lago de Arcilla (Clay Lake).
 The left branch is bigger and more interesting.
 In the central part is the location of the famous paintings, from the Thermopylae Pass, across the Sala de la Reina Mora (the Moorish Queen's Hall) to the Sala del Pez (Fish Hall).
 The Sala del Santuario (Sanctuary Hall) is decorated with a pregnant mare, an archer and other figures.

 The cave La Pileta was discovered in 1905 by José Bullón Lobato and stayed in the ownership of the Bullón family until today.
 The present owner is José Tomás Bullón Almagro, the fourth generation of the family working to explore and protect the cave.
 The most important discoveries in the cave were made by the son of the discoverer, Tomás Bullón Garcia.

 La Pileta is the name of a mountain ridge, a karst area between Montejaque and Cortés de la Frontera with some foothills towards Grazalema and Ubrique (Cádiz).
 It reaches heights of 1,400m asl.
 The cave is located in a part of this area called Las Mesas, high plains belonging to the town Benaoján.
 It has three entrances, the one to the south is called Cueva de las Vacas, then the abyss Sima de las Grajas, where the cave was discovered, and to the east the present entrance of the show cave.

-The cave is developed in a rather simple way.
-There is a trail through the cave but no light.
+The cave is developed in a rather simple way, there is a trail ot footpath through the cave but no light.
 The guide provides some lamps, but there are not enough lamps for every member of the group.
 We recommend good walking shoes and a torch.